 PSA: T Minus One Week to Thanksgiving

 Today is one week before Thanksgiving in the US.
 One week is also Beeminder’s akrasia horizon.
-That means if you would like to stuff yourself silly a week from today, or slack off, or otherwise make your yellow brick road do the opposite of what it normally does, then now is the time to adjust your... »
+That means if you would like to stuff yourself silly a week from today, or slack off, or otherwise make your bright red line do the opposite of... »

 Dog Food Renewed